Cycling Edinburgh

 Getting out of Edinburgh by bike couldn't be easier.
 You won't have to pedal along busy main roads or through endless suburbs.
 Thanks to the cycle paths and other routes listed here, you'll reach great cycling country in no time at all.
 These routes are mostly traffic-free, and most are reasonably flat.
 All of them are signposted.

 My aim with this article is not to provide detailed navigational information, but simply to point you in the right direction.
-If you're not familiar with the area, I'd recommend you consult the appropriate Spokes map or other suitable map when planning your ride.
+If you're not familiar with the area, consult the appropriate Spokes map or other suitable map when planning your ride.
+(For details of bike routes within the city, see Edinburgh Bike Paths: A Cyclist's Guide.)

 NCN 1: South Queensferry, the Forth Road Bridge and Fife